 3. Use a Programmable Thermostat (and leave it)

 Programmable thermostats are more than just convenient, they can also save you some money.

 First, pick a comfortable temperature that everyone in your house can deal with when they are home.
 The average temperature ranges from 70 – 74 degrees.
 If that seems too warm, fans can help you keep cooler, without costing you as much money.

-If you are going to be away from home for a couple days, you can scale back on how hard your system works while you’re gone.
-There is no sense in having the air conditioning or heat on full blast if no one is going to be there to enjoy it!
+If you are going to be away from home for a couple days, scale back on how hard your system works while you’re gone by adjusting the thermostat.
+Don’t leave the a/c or heat on full blast when no one is going to be there to enjoy it!
 While this may seem like a small savings, it can add up to a significant amount over time.

-It can be beneficial for you, as the homeowner, to watch for red flags like unusual noises, smells, or unexplained cost increases so problems can be addressed as soon as possible.
-There can still be invisible signs of damage or disrepair that you may not notice, which is why it is important to have professionals, like our staff at American Comfort Experts to come out and take a look.
-Problems that are ignored or left unattended tend to compound over time, and by the time you are forced to act, the damage may be irreversible and more expensive.
+As the homeowner, watch for red flags like unusual noises, smells, or unexplained cost increases so problems can be addressed as soon as possible.
+There can still be invisible signs of damage or disrepair that you may not notice, which is why it is important to have professionals like our staff at American Comfort Experts to come out and take a look.
+Ignored problems compound over time, and by the time you are forced to act, the damage may be irreversible and more expensive.

 We hope with these four tips, that you can keep your HVAC system costs down while remaining comfortable in your home.
 If you have any issues with your HVAC Systems, please reach out to us at American Comfort Experts, we would love to help!